typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 * Cluster:
     - **GraknInstanceType**

-        EC2 instance type of a Grakn instances.
+        EC2 instance type of Grakn instances.
     - **GraknGroupSize**

         Number of Grakn instances in the cluster.
     - **EbsVolumeSize**

-        Size in GB of each of EBS volumes that are attached to Grakn instances.
+        Size in GB of each of the EBS volumes that are attached to Grakn instances.
     - **OptimiseForEbs**

         Specifies whether to optimise Grakn Launch Configuration for EBS I/O.